Lowering Cholesterol: the Side Effects of "Statins"

 I Speak From Second-Hand Experience

 My husband was prescribed some of these drugs after undergoing a coronary bypass graft back in 2001.
 At first, everything seemed fine, but as they kept him on these drugs for a period of about 4 years, we began to notice increasing problems with his memory.
-(That comes under the "neurological problems" listed above.)
+(That comes under the "cognitive/memory" issues listed in the table above.)

 In fact, he was taking a scary preview-trip down Alzheimer's Lane!
 Remember, Alzheimer's Disease is about losing cognitive function, and it is progressive.
 It is not about forgetting your keys, or managing to lock yourself out of the house.
 It is, rather, things like forgetting what your keys are for--as in not remembering their function, not simply forgetting which key opens which lock--although that could be a precursor.